 Policy enforcement services: The M2M platform should handle requests for M2M data distribution (request for data, requests for data notification...).
 With the current architecture where data routing and trust function are offered by the same provider, the policy decision point and the policy enforcement point can both be collocated within the platform.
 In other words, the access rights are managed within the platform with the current architecture.

 However, if we suppose that the trust functions are offered by an external provider, then the platform will need to enforce the data access and dissemination policies defined by an external entity.
 Services should be defined for this purpose.

+Madjid>> the policy regarding data for each application still comes from the application owner+user.
+We cannot put third parties in charge of the policies..

 Discovery services: In order to understand the data transmitted from an M2M devices, recipients will need to obtain the proper credentials.
 To do so they need to discover and authenticate with the proper credential distribution authority.
 When recipients are affiliated to an M2M service provider, the M2M platform could offer discovery services to help discovering and authenticating with the credential distribution authority.